Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 - Added SIF AU 3.4.2 XSD (data/input/XSD/sifau30/au3.4.2 directory) and generated data model classes for officially released SIF AU 3.4.2. for SIF AU 3.4.2 (sif.dd.au30 package).
 This represents the officially released SIF AU 3.4.2 Data Model.
 This is using the au/3.4 namespace.

+## Version from October 2, 2018
+- Added SIF AU 3.4.3 XSD (data/input/XSD/sifau30/au3.4.3 directory) and generated data model classes for officially released SIF AU 3.4.3. for SIF AU 3.4.3 (sif.dd.au30 package).
+This represents the officially released SIF AU 3.4.3 Data Model.
+This is using the au/3.4 namespace.
+- **Project now requires Java 8**.
+The Project is now built with Java 8 as the minimal java version.
+Libraries used by this project may require Java 8 in future.

 # Download Instructions
 How to download this project: